 - Pain in the hand and fingers.
 The pain may: be intermittent or constant; worsen at night; worsen with increased use of the hand; radiate from the hand to the forearm or shoulder.

 Any condition that causes swelling of the membranes or other contents of the carpal tunnel can lead to CTS.
 When the tissues of the carpal tunnel become swollen, pressure inside the carpal tunnel is increased.
-This causes the median nerve to be compressed, known as nerve entrapment.
+This causes the median nerve to be compressed, which is known as nerve entrapment.

 - Female gender